 There are a few avenues to be referred to the program.
 This outcome only counts the referrals made and sent to us via email, by hand or fax.
-The goal of the program is to help chronically homeless individuals with a mental health diagnosis as promptly as possible.
+The goal of the program is to help chronically homeless individuals with a mental health diagnosis and or disability as promptly as possible.

 - I. Objective: To provide timely service to chronically homeless individuals in need of housing assistance.
 To have several avenues for the consumer to access program with help of a navigator, case manager, peer support etc. - II.
 Indicator: By the number of referrals sent to the program via email, hand delivered, or fax and who accepted Stasis.
 Program also keeps track of bed availability. - III.
-Who Applied: Any client who is chronically homeless and or homeless wth a mental health diagnosis. - IV.
-Time of Measure: FY 20-21 - V. Data Source: Referral forms received by any and all who work with individual who are applying for the program and/or HMIS. - VI.
+Who Applied: Any client who is chronically homeless and or homeless with a mental health diagnosis and/or disability. - IV.
+Time of Measure: FY 22-23 - V. Data Source: Referral forms received by any and all who work with individual who are applying for the program and/or HMIS. - VI.
 Target Goal: To have all units to full capacity by housing those who qualify. - VII.
-Outcome: For the FY 20-21, 3 of 3 consumers that applied/referred, entered the program.
+Outcome: For the FY 22-23, 10 of 20 consumers that applied/referred, entered the program.
+Those that did not accept Stasis housing was mostly due to being "shared housing" according to navigators.
+Majority of the referrals that were declined stated on it, that client did not want shared housing.

-Access through: # of Referrals %
+Access through: # of Referrals % received Clients

+entered

-Coordinated Entry System in FY19-20 3 100%
+Coordinated Entry System in FY22-23 20 100% 10

-Fresno County DBH in FY 19-20 0 0
+Fresno County DBH in FY 22-23 0 0 0

-Other in FY 19-20 0 0
+Other in FY 22-23 0 0 0

-Those that meet the minimum qualifications are usually housed within 1-2 weeks (depending on availability of unit).
+\\\Those that meet the minimum qualifications are usually housed within 1-2 weeks.
 All referrals are made to Stasis and reviewed by Resident Advisor or Program Director.
 During screening process the client will be explained the program and they can make a choice if it is the right fit for them.
-The program will make every effort to keep in contact with client, weather it be directly to client and or the case manager, navigator, peer support etc.
+The program will make every effort to keep in contact with client, whether it be directly to client and or the case manager, navigator, peer support etc.